andrew-d-gordon/Line-Find/line-set/docs/line.md

     linear equation multiples when different orders of the same points are processed.

 * Return: A fully reduced, linear equation represented Line object

+`def linear_eq_str(a, b, c)`
+* Usage
+    * Serves to build a linear equation string from the three variables necessary for a line's linear equation.

+* Return: a string version of a line's linear equation

 # Class and class functions